MFA in Writing Resources

 Shuttles

-Bennington Writing Seminars, Campus Safety, and the Office of Student Life have contracted with Green Mountain Express (GMX) to provide shuttle service to/from our Bennington, Vermont, campus from the Albany, New York, transportation hubs below on the first day of residency and on the last day.
-Reservations must have been made in advance.
-The GMX shuttle is white and green with “Green Mountain Express” logo -- it will pick up and drop off at the following locations: Albany International Airport, Albany-Rensselaer train station, and Albany Bus Terminal.
+The Office of Student Life, Campus Safety, and Bennington Writing Seminars have contracted with a local transportation company to provide shuttle service to/from our Bennington, Vermont, campus from the Albany, New York, transportation hubs below on the first day of residency and on the last day.
+Reservations must be made in advance.
+The shuttle will pick up and drop off at the following locations: Albany International Airport and Albany-Rensselaer train station.

 Coordinating your own ride

-If you need or prefer to coordinate a ride yourself, OR if you are coming in early or late and need a way to get to Bennington, please contact:
+If you need or prefer to coordinate a ride yourself, please contact:

-The cost of a one-way trip from Albany is typically around $100, excluding gratuity (check details when you call).
-Carpooling with others in the program — splitting the cost two or more ways — sometimes works out, so we recommend reaching out to your cohort/friends.
+The cost of a one-way trip from Albany is typically between $100 and $125, excluding gratuity (check details when you call).
+Carpooling with others in the program—splitting the cost two or more ways—sometimes works out, so we recommend reaching out to your cohort/friends.
 Confirm the cost of the trip when you make the reservation.

 Bus Lines